meegpipe/meegpipe/tutorials/emg/README.md

-The EMG cleaning pipeline is going to consist of three nodes: One for importing the data (in EEGLAB's `.set` format), one for performing the cleaning/filtering operation, and one to export the result back into EEGLAB's '.set' format.
+The EMG cleaning pipeline is going to consist of three nodes: One for importing the data (in EEGLAB's `.set` format), one for performing the cleaning/filtering operation, and one to export the result back into EEGLAB's `.set` format.
 The code snippet below defines and builds such a pipeline:

 ````matlab